 Subflooring for Hardwood Floors

-The initial thing to do is to take off any shoe base or quarter round trim on the baseboard.
+The initial thing to do on an existing floor is to take off any shoe base or quarter round trim on the baseboard.

 Now, roll out 15-lb asphalt felt.
 Be sure to overlap seams by 3.
 Use your staple gun and secure it to your subfloor.
 The primary purpose of the felt is to keep moisture from the wood.
 Secondarily, it affords acoustic sound control.